dataopskenn/big-data-projects/big_data_engineering/batch_processing/etl/notes.md

 - I use mocks for external dependencies to keep tests fast.

-- This reduces risk and improves developer confidence.
+- Reduces risks and improves developer confidence in the quality of output.

 ---